Why Unemployment Is Bad for Your Health

-Van Horn also advises getting professional help immediately if you ever hit your spouse, consider suicide, think of separating because of unemployment problems, feel overwhelmed by bills, or routinely have more than a few drinks a night.
-He further warns that you should seek help if you drink in the morning or get "mean" while drinking, find yourself constantly criticizing or berating members of your family, feel as though you can't cope, or notice your child is "acting out" or in trouble with police.
-Finally, he says, you should seek professional help if you feel you have no one to talk to, if you experience panic attacks, or if you begin to lie to people about what's happened or what you're doing.
+The Penn State advisory also advises getting professional help immediately if you ever hit your spouse, consider suicide, think of separating because of unemployment problems, feel overwhelmed by bills, or routinely have more than a few drinks a night.
+It further warns that you should seek help if you drink in the morning or get "mean" while drinking, find yourself constantly criticizing or berating members of your family, feel as though you can't cope, or notice your child is "acting out" or in trouble with police.
+Finally, the advisory says, you should seek professional help if you feel you have no one to talk to, if you experience panic attacks, or if you begin to lie to people about what's happened or what you're doing.

 A new beginning

 Rood, for one, accepted a friend's help to get her life back on track.
 The friend suggested she buy an Airstream trailer and even offered her a place to park it.
 Rood's new home is 10 miles away from the nearest neighbor, but she loves the solitude -- almost as much as her two dachshunds Sam and Chase love chasing the local rabbits.

 Shortly after finding her new home, Rood took a job in the circulation department of the local newspaper.
 She works the night shift, giving her plenty of time to enjoy and explore her new homestead during the day.
 "Now I feel like I've been given a gift," she says.

 Speaking of gifts, Rood's dachshunds have company.
 The ranch gave Rood a going-away present.
 Not a gold watch.
 Not a severance bonus.
 Better: a 2,000-pound bull who was happy to see her.

 US Unemployment Level, Seasonally Adjusted.
 Statistica.com, July 2021.